 509,000 US and international time series from 87 sources

 Check out their categories for a breakdown of their datasets

 Avoid overconfidence in explicit models.
-Overconfidence is a common finding in the forecasting research literature, and is found to be present in Metaculus predictions.
+Overconfidence is a common finding in the forecasting research literature, and is found to be present in a 2016 analysis of Metaculus predictions.